Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation

-The emergence of similar literature in econometrics has occurred more recently.
+The emergence of similar literature in econometrics is more recent.
 A seminal contribution in this field is \cite{lin_estimation_2012}, which examines two types of estimators that we consider in this paper.
-The first estimator uses a clustering algorithm on unit-specific time-series parameter estimates.
-Specifically, we estimate the coefficients for each unit individually and then apply the Kmeans algorithm, which we refer to as the Two-Step Kmeans (TSK) estimator.
-The second estimator expands on this approach by simultaneously estimating the clustering structure and the parameters.
-This method is particularly useful when the parameters are time-varying, making unit-by-unit estimation impossible. \cite{bonhomme_grouped_2015} extend the Kmeans algorithm to estimate models with group-specific but time-varying intercepts (such intercepts are called grouped fixed effects (GFE)).
-We label it Panel Clusterwise Regression (PCR).\footnote {In the literature, this estimator may be called the GFE estimator.
+The first estimator simultaneously estimates both the clustering structure and the parameters, extending the KMeans algorithm. \cite{bonhomme_grouped_2015} extend it further to estimate models with group-specific but time-varying intercepts, called grouped fixed effects (GFE), which is particularly useful when the parameters are time-varying, making unit-by-unit estimation impossible \citep{okui_heterogeneous_2021}.
+We refer to it as Panel Clusterwise Regression (PCR).\footnote{In the literature, this estimator may be called the GFE estimator.
 Our primary model does not include GFE, and the coefficients exhibit a grouped structure of heterogeneity.
-We use a different term to avoid confusion.} Currently, the literature to extend the method to different directions of the model is growing rapidly \citep[see, for example,][]{sarafidis_partially_2015,ke_homogeneity_2015,ke_structure_2016,qian_shrinkage_2016,su_identifying_2016,ando_panel_2016,su_identifying_2018,wang_homogeneity_2018,zhang_quantile-regression-based_2019,su_sieve_2019,cytrynbaum_blocked_2020,huang_identifying_2020,okui_heterogeneous_2021,wang_identifying_2021,bonhomme2022discretizing, chetverikov_spectral_2022,mugnier_unobserved_2022,cheng2023clustering,su_identifying_2023,lu_uniform_2023,lumsdaine_estimation_2023,yu_spectral_2024,wang_panel_2024,aguilar-loyo_grouped_2024}.
+We use a different term to avoid confusion.} The second estimator uses a clustering algorithm on unit-specific time-series parameter estimates: we estimate the coefficients for each unit individually and then apply the KMeans algorithm, which we refer to as the Two-Step KMeans (TSK) estimator.
+The literature extending these frameworks is now extensive \citep[see, for example,][]{ke_homogeneity_2015,ke_structure_2016,qian_shrinkage_2016,su_identifying_2016,ando_panel_2016,su_identifying_2018,wang_homogeneity_2018,zhang_quantile-regression-based_2019,su_sieve_2019,cytrynbaum_blocked_2020,huang_identifying_2020,okui_heterogeneous_2021,wang_identifying_2021,bonhomme2022discretizing, chetverikov_spectral_2022,cheng2023clustering,su_identifying_2023,lu_uniform_2023,lumsdaine_estimation_2023,yu_spectral_2024,wang_panel_2024,aguilar-loyo_grouped_2024}.

-This paper contributes to the literature on panel data models with latent group structures by developing methods that are robust to violations of the group-separation assumption.
-Traditionally, the literature on latent group structures has relied on this group-separation assumption.
-However, its validity is not always guaranteed.
-Therefore, it is essential to establish inference procedures that are resilient to potential group non-separation.
+This paper contributes to the literature on panel data models with latent group structures by developing methods that are robust to violations of the group separation assumption.
+The literature has traditionally relied on this assumption, but its validity is not always guaranteed, making it essential to establish inference procedures that are resilient to potential group non-separation.